medplum/medplum/packages/docs/src/pages/products/index.md

 # Products

-At Medplum our goal is to help you build a healthcare application quickly, easily and compliantly.
+At Medplum, our goal is to help you build a healthcare application quickly, easily and compliantly.

 :::caution Note